Endy Mattress Review (2025)

 How much does the Endy mattress cost?

-The Endy medium-firm and firm mattress models cost between $675–$995, depending on which mattress size you choose.
-The Endy queen mattress is available for $895.
+The Endy costs $675–$995 for a medium-firm or firm model, depending on which mattress size you choose.
+These two models are available for $895 for a queen size.
 The plush model costs an additional $200.

 Where can you buy an Endy mattress?

-Endy mattresses are available for purchase online on their website, and also in-store at any of their locations.
+Endy mattresses are available for purchase online on their website, as well as in-store at any of their locations.

 How long do Endy mattresses last?